9 Tips to Promote Ladder Safety

 3. Never stand on top of a ladder.

-4. When working around electricity use a wooden or fiberglass ladder.
+4. When working around electricity, use a wooden or fiberglass ladder.

 5. Setting a ladder.

-• Make sure the ladder's feet work are set flat on the ground and the ladder has slip-resistant pads.
+• Make sure the ladder's feet are set flat on the ground and the ladder has slip-resistant pads.

 • Look for a safe location with a firm, level footing and rigid support for the top of the ladder.